analogrithems/rustored/docs/architecture.md

 ## Error Handling

-Errors are handled using the `anyhow` crate and displayed to the user via popup messages in the TUI.
+Errors are handled using the `anyhow` crate and displayed to the user via popup messages in the TUI or in the `rustored.log`